 Quit India Movement

 Mahatma Gandhi started Individual Satyagraha in 1940 and selected Vinoba Bhave and Nehru for that.
-He also started the Quit India Movement on 8th August 1942 and gave the call ‘Do or Die’.
+He also started the Quit India Movement on 8th August 1942 and gave the call “Do or Die”.
 Almost all the Congress leaders who mattered were arrested and put behind the bars.
 The workers and employees struck work in factories and offices and students absented themselves from attending schools and colleges.
 The shopkeepers closed their shutters.
-As aftermath, through never desired or intended by Gandhiji, there were signs of revolt in the army and if earlier there had been the Gadar Party and martyrdom of Bhagat Singh and others, now the Indian National Army led by Subhash Chandra Bose and others, became a reality.
+In the aftermath, though never desired or intended by Gandhiji, there were signs of revolt in the army and if earlier there had been the Gadar Party and martyrdom of Bhagat Singh and others, now the Indian National Army led by Subhash Chandra Bose and others, became a reality.

 Mahatma Gandhi’s grandson Tushar Gandhi led the second Dandi March from March 12-April 17, 2005 on the 75th anniversary of Dandi March.
 Gandhiji’s autobiography “My Experiments with Truth” was written in 1922 while he was in Jail.
 It describes his life from 1869 to 1921.
 It was translated into English by Mahadev Desai.

 The fact is that Gandhiji was not just a political leader.
 His approach was holistic and his views were there in all fields of life.
 He was as much a political leader as a spiritual and religious seer and social reformer.
 Even his views on such matters as education, health, economy, morality, nationalism, internationalism, the welfare of the youth, children, and women, etc. cannot be easily brushed aside.